Roomify/docs/bat/drupal/take_bookings.rst

 .. image:: images/bat-booking.png

+The Booking Entity has an entity reference field to an Event.
+It is the state change at the Event that will actually modify the availability of a Unit.
+The Booking simply joins an Event to other information our application needs.

 Add Booking Link
 ----------------
 On our Meeting Room View we will add a Book Now link.
 The Book Now link will only appear following a search and takes into account the values entered in the facet filter.
 The link passes those on to a basic booking form.